Neve’s story – juvenile ovarian cancer

 Ovarian cancer is the most deadly of the gynaecological cancers and is usually thought of as a disease affecting older women, but jGCT can affect girls and women at any age, with Neve the youngest Australian to be diagnosed.
 The oldest was aged 52.

-Leading the global research effort into Granulosa Cell Tumours is Dr Simon Chu from the Hudson Institute of Medical Research, who says only five to seven per cent of ovarian cancers are the Granulosa Cell Tumour type, and the juvenile form are only a fraction of that.
+Leading the global research effort into Granulosa Cell Tumours is Dr Simon Chu from the Hudson Institute, who says only five to seven per cent of ovarian cancers are the Granulosa Cell Tumour type, and the juvenile form are only a fraction of that.

 “It’s understandable that most research funding targets the more common forms of ovarian cancer,” Dr Chu said, “But unlike those cancers, these tumours can appear in young girls, and they are generally deadly for girls/women who have recurrences.”

 Neve’s mother Jo is full of praise for Dr Chu’s research: “The research Dr Chu and the Hudson Institute team are putting into this rare ovarian cancer is the start of what could be a breakthrough for treatment and prognosis of reoccurrence in females of any age with jGCT,” she said.

 Neve is now eight, but a juvenile ovarian caner cure is needed

 “For us, it is hope for a cancer free future for our daughter.
 Neve is now eight-years-old and so far thriving in her life, we want only for this to continue, to be happy and healthy.
 Finding the cure will be the ultimate bonus.”

 Dr Chu knows the scope of the task ahead of him: “The human genome is like a collection of 25,000 small books, where each book represents a gene.
 Finding a spelling mistake in one of these books might uncover the cause of a cancer, or it could point to a cure.”